chrisgrieser/nvim-genghis

 1. If no extension has been provided, uses the extension of the original file.

-2. If the new file name includes a /, the new file is placed in the respective subdirectory, creating any non-existing folders.
+2. If the new file name includes a /, the new file is placed in the respective subdirectory, creating any non-existing intermediate folders.

 3. All movement and renaming commands update import statements to the renamed file (if the LSP supports workspace/willRenameFiles).